Top 10 reasons people avoid filing for workers’ comp

 A common reason why employees don’t file a claim is because they are simply unaware of this opportunity to seek reimbursement for lost wages and medical bills.

-Here at The Law Offices of Craig L. Cook, we feel strongly about educating you on your options.
+Here at Craig L. Cook Law, we feel strongly about educating you on your options.
 This is why we offer free consultations for injured workers coming to us to ask about their rights.

 2. They are afraid.

 Fear of retaliation can make someone stay quiet about a workplace injury.
-People often feel as if they’re being disloyal to their employer if they file a workers’ compensation claim.
+Many injured workers hesitate because a person may feel disloyal to an employer or worry about job security if they file, but workers’ compensation is an employment benefit within the workers comp system designed to protect injured workers with legitimate claims.
 This isn’t the case.

 Keep in mind: that’s what they have insurance for.
-It is completely normal to report your injury to your employer and file a claim.
-Furthermore, it is illegal in Arkansas and Oklahoma (the states we represent clients in) for an employer to retaliate against an employee for filing such a claim.
+It is completely normal to report a work-related injury or illness to your employer and file a claim, and coverage may include various types of benefits, including help with lost wages and the fact that workers’ compensation covers medical expenses for work-related injuries.
+Furthermore, it is illegal in Arkansas and Oklahoma (the states we represent clients in) for an employer to retaliate against an employee for filing legitimate workers compensation claims.

 3. It isn’t “that bad.”

-Sometimes, people avoid reporting the injury if they tell themselves it isn’t severe enough to make a big deal out of it.
+Sometimes, people avoid reporting the injury because fear of retaliation is common, even after an accident, if they tell themselves it isn’t severe enough to make a big deal out of it.
 A good rule of thumb is to ask yourself these questions:

-Did my income or health take a hit due to this work-related injury?
+Did my income or health take a hit due to this work related injuries situation after I got hurt?

 Did the injury cause me to miss work, and therefore, lose out on money?